ayushmanchhabra/pathfinder/README.md

 1. Git clone this repo: git clone https://github.com/ayushmanchhabra/pathfinder
 1. Hop into the folder: cd ./pathfinder
 1. Execute the script: bash ./pathfinder.sh example.com

+## License

+MIT.

+> Legal disclaimer: Usage of pathfinder on hosts without prior mutual consent is illegal.
+It is the end user's responsibility to obey all applicable local, state and federal laws.
+Developers assume no liability and are not responsible for any misuse or damage caused by this program.